haiku/website/content/blog/pulkomandy/2011-07-27_spatial_mode_and_documentcentered_interface.md

 author = "PulkoMandy"
-title = "On spatial mode and the document-centered interface" date = "2011-07-27T19:37:27.000Z" tags = ["GUI tracker spatial"]
+title = "On spatial mode and the document-centered interface" date = "2011-07-27T19:37:27.000Z" tags = ["GUI", "tracker", "spatial"]
 +++

-Once ag<h1>ain, the idea that tracker should use single-window mode was raised as a trac ticket.
+Once again, the idea that tracker should use single-window mode was raised as a trac ticket.
 This discussion was made multiple times on the mailing list, and each time the answer from the developper was no. However, users still seem to prefer the single window mode, and other OS are switching to it.
 Maybe we just need to explain how to efficiently use this mode, and why we think it's better.
 I'll try to do that in this blogpost, with my own point of view on it.

 <h1>A bit of history</h1>